anno73/tt-rss-plugins/plugins.local/orf_at/README.md

 # Installation

-Place whole directory orf_at to plugins.local subdirectory on your tt-rss instance and enable plugin in tt-rss/Preferences/Plugins page.
+Place whole directory orf_at to plugins.local subdirectory on your tt-rss instance and enable the plugin in tt-rss/Preferences/Plugins page.